Gaomei Wetlands: History

 Gaomei Wetlands was established on 29 September 2005.
-In August 2015, Typhoon Soudelor destroyed 6 out of 18 wind turbines of Taiwan Power Company in the area.
-In October 2019, a bridge connecting Taichung mainland with the wetlands area failed a safety inspection in the aftermath of Nanfang'ao Bridge collapse 3 weeks earlier in Su'ao Township, Yilan County.
+In August 2015, Typhoon Soudelor destroyed 6 out of 18 wind turbines of the Taiwan Power Company in the area.
+In October 2019, a bridge connecting the Taichung mainland with the wetlands area failed a safety inspection, following the Nanfang'ao Bridge collapse 3 weeks earlier in Su'ao Township, Yilan County.
 The Binhai Bridge (濱海橋) was examined by Taiwan International Ports Corporation.
 It spans over a length of 70 meters and was 45 years old by the time of inspection.

 Geography

 Gaomei Wetlands is a flat land which spans over 300 hectares, but it is only about 10% of Dadu River wetlands.

 Transportation

 Gaomei Wetlands is accessible by bus from Qingshui Station of Taiwan Railways.